-615 5.
-Conclusions
+5. Conclusions

-Using wavelet analysis, Granger's causality test, and ultimately the system dynamics approach for the headwater of Baiyang Lake in China as an example, this study proposed a new modelling approach to describe the mechanism of slow variation of a hydrological system at inter-annual to inter-decadal scales based on four observed variables (P, AET, Q and $\Delta$ S) during the period of 1982-2015.
+Using wavelet analysis, Granger's causality test, and ultimately the system dynamics approach for the headwater of Baiyang Lake in China as an example, this study aimed to investigate the mechanism of slow variation of a hydrological system at interannual to decadal scales based on four observed variables (P, AET, Q and Δ S) during the period of 1982-2015.
 Holistic and insightful understanding was achieved on how a hydrological system functions slowly, as summarized below: